Office of Admissions

 B. The test score minimum may be met by a “superscore,” defined as a combination of subtests from more than one administration of the same test.
 However, the SAT scores may not be calculated by conversion of ACT scores, or vice versa.

-The minimum high school GPA for first-time freshmen beginning in Fall 2013 is 2.5.
 Please note that these are minimum GPA and test scores in effect for all constituent institutions of The University of North Carolina, as outlined by the Board of Governors.
 Individual art schools and programs at The University of North Carolina School of the Arts (UNCSA) may set minimums that exceed those listed here.
 Please consult the individual art schools for additional information.

 The BFA program in Dance is a four-year program offering specialization in ballet or contemporary dance.
 For specific course information, please refer to the Dance section of this Bulletin.